 Questions often work better in this regard.
 Rather than telling yourself to do something like a drill sergeant, ask yourself what the reward of doing something is.

-Now you know how to raise self esteem, you just have to start practicing.
+Now you know how to raise your self esteem, you just have to start practicing.